awsdocs/amazon-detective-admin-guide/doc_source/detective-terms-concepts.md

 Similar to an entity, a relationship has a type, which identifies the types of entities involved and the direction of the connection\.
 An example of a relationship type is an IP address connecting to an Amazon EC2 instance\.

 ****Scope time****
-The time window that is used to scope the data displayed on finding and entity profiles\.
+The time window that is used to scope the data displayed on profiles\.
-The default scope time for a finding profile reflects the first and last times when the suspicious activity was observed\.
+The default scope time for a finding reflects the first and last times when the suspicious activity was observed\.
 The default scope time for an entity profile is the previous 24 hours\.